-Staff is asking the Investment Advisory Council to endorse its recommendation to the Board that the Executive Director, with assistance from legal counsel, work with the Office of Higher Education to negotiate and execute a new five-year contract with TIAA CREF Tuition Financing Inc. (TFI) as Plan Manager for the Minnesota College Savings Plan.
+The Investment Advisory Council endorses Staff's recommendation to the Board that the Executive Director, with assistance from legal counsel, work with the Office of Higher Education to negotiate and execute a new five-year contract with TIAA CREF Tuition Financing Inc. (TFI) as Plan Manager for the Minnesota College Savings Plan.